2021-2022 Undergraduate & Graduate Catalog

-The environmental remote sensing (RS) certification program is housed within the department of Geography and Sustainable Planning (www.gvsu.edu/geography).
-The program provides cutting edge skills in remote sensing science, digital image processing, and big data visualization.
+The environmental remote sensing (RS) certification program is housed within the Department of Geography and Sustainable Planning (gvsu.edu/geography).
+The program provides cutting-edge skills in remote sensing science, digital image processing, and big data visualization.
 Particular emphasis is placed on applications of remote sensing technology in environmental planning, sustainable development, climate change adaptation, urban resiliency planning, and natural resource management.

 Reasons to Study Remote Sensing Technology

-- An emerging field.
-Geospatial technology is one of the most important emerging fields in the United States according to the U.S. Department of Labor.
+- Geospatial technology is one of the most important emerging fields in the United States according to the U.S. Department of Labor.

-- Marketability.
-Remote Sensing competency offers top jobs in a wide variety of sectors.
+- Remote sensing competency offers top jobs in a wide variety of sectors.

-- A competitive edge.
-Studying geospatial technologies will give students an edge over peers in the current job market.
+- Studying geospatial technologies will give students an edge over peers in the current job market.

-- Practical application.
-Students will learn practical skills that will benefit their future careers.
+- Students will learn practical skills that will benefit their future careers.

-- Affordability.
-An extra credential on your official transcript with little to no additional cost.
+- Students can add an extra credential on their official transcripts with little to no additional cost.

-Our alumni have found rewarding careers such as environmental specialists, transportation analysts, urban planners, business GIS analysts, regional intelligence analysts, lead digital mappers, and county GIS directors.
+Our alumni have found rewarding careers in positions such as environmental specialists, transportation analysts, urban planners, business GIS analysts, regional intelligence analysts, lead digital mappers, and county GIS directors.

 - CIS 162 - Computer Science I (4 credits)